Naomi Wolf: Biden Admin, Dems, Big Tech Allied in Silencing Dissent

 Wolf concluded by declaring her commitment to the truth.

 “I’m going to keep telling the truth,” she said.
-“They won’t believe me.
+“They won’t bully me.
 They won’t silence me.”

 “But a lot of people who don’t have those resources, that experience, are being intimidated, are being silenced.
 I hear from them every day,” she said.